 Kalanga is a Bantu language, most closely related to Nambya in northwestern Zimbabwe and the Shona languages in central and eastern Zimbabwe.
-Kalanga shares about 75% of its core vocabulary with literary Standard Shona.
-The language is under great social pressure from Tswana in Botswana and Ndebele in Zimbabwe and often borrows words from those languages, as well as from English.
+Kalanga shares about 75% of its core vocabulary with literary Standard Shona but the languages are not mutually intelligible.
+The Kalanga language is under great social pressure from Tswana in Botswana and Ndebele in Zimbabwe and often borrows words from those languages, as well as from English.

 Basic Vocabulary in TjiKalanga